Mini-Batch Robustness Verification of Deep Neural Networks: Conclusion

 \section{Conclusion}

-We present \tool, a neural network local robustness verifier that analyzes the robustness of a set of $L_\infty$ $\epsilon$-balls. \tool is sound and complete.
+We present \tool, a verifier that analyzes the robustness of a neural network in a set of $L_\infty$ $\epsilon$-balls. \tool is sound and complete.
 The key idea is to identify the $\epsilon$-balls for which the network has similar computations and group their analysis in a mini-batch. \tool relies on a multi-armed bandit to predict the optimal mini-batch size. \tool begins the batch analysis in a middle layer and encodes the inputs to this layer precisely.
 This encoding also enables an effective refinement.
 We evaluated \tool on fully connected and convolutional networks for MNIST and CIFAR-10.
 Experimental results show that \tool scales the verification on average by 2.3x and up to 4.1x, reducing verification time from 13 hours to 5 hours, on average.
 Our results also show the importance of learning the optimal batch sizes: it scales \tool by 2.5x.